 Associate Program Director, Department of Emergency Medicine, University of Alabama at Birmingham

 Dr. DeLaney graduated from the University of South Alabama, completed his residency in Emergency Medicine at Maine Medical Center in Portland, Maine in 2011 and worked in the community before joining the faculty at the University of Alabama at Birmingham.
 He has completed the ACEP Teaching Fellowship, is a contributor to various educational podcasts, and is a frequent lecturer at national and international conferences.
+Dr. DeLaney is the host of ERcast and co-host of Urgent Care RAP.

 Associate Professor of Emergency Medicine at the University of North Carolina - Chapel Hill